Club Media Officers

 Club Media Officers should liaise closely with their Chairman and Programme Secretary to determine how publicity can best benefit the club.
 Look for opportunities to publicise the club in general, and individual meetings and events via any possible media channel:

-- Websites – NAFAS, area, club and local community websites and possibly club’s own website – but keep it up to date!
+- Websites – NAFAS, area, club, local community websites and possibly club’s own website – but keep it up to date!

 - Social media

 - Local garden centres, florists, farm shops etc